2020PB/police-brutality/reports/Utah.md

 Man standing in a crowd of protestors was struck with a tear gas canister.

-tags: tear-gas, shoot, tear-gas-canister, protestor
+tags: tear-gas, shoot, tear-gas-canister, protester

 id: ut-saltlakecity-4